 This list of resources is intended to help our community members impacted by the CZU August Lightning Complex Wildfires with the recovery process, a long road which extends all the way through repairing or rebuilding and ultimately to finding a “new normal.”
-It’s hard work, but you don’t have to go through it alone.
+It is hard work, but you do not have to go through it alone.

 Are you finding you need assistance in recovering from the CZU August Lightning Complex Fire?
-To get started, email CZUFireHelp@gmail.com to be connected with a disaster case manager.
-Please provide your name, disaster-impacted address and best way to reach you.
+Email CZUFireHelp@gmail.com or call 831-920-4764 to relate to a disaster case manager.
+Please provide your name, disaster-impacted address, and best way to reach you.

-Three local organizations: Catholic Charities, Community Bridges: Mountain Community Resources and Davenport Resource Center are collaboratively working with other organizations within our community by helping disaster survivors and their families return to safe, sanitary, and secure housing by connecting survivors to available community financial resources, identifying household needs and program eligibility, assisting with advocacy and appeals, creating attainable recovery plans for disaster recovery and arranging construction resources and repair for property damaged by this natural disaster.
+Local organizations are collaboratively working together by helping disaster survivors and their families return to safe, sanitary, and secure housing by connecting them to available community financial resources, identifying household needs and program eligibility, assisting with advocacy and appeals, creating attainable recovery plans for disaster recovery and arranging construction resources and repair for property damaged by this natural disaster.

 Community Wellness and Emotional Support

 Centers for Disease Control and Prevention provides advice on managing stress.
 Call 800-232-4636

 Disaster Distress Helpline provides 24/7 trained crisis counseling to support people experiencing emotional distress related to a disaster.
 Call 1-800-985-5590, Press “2” for Spanish, or text TalkWithUs to 66746.

 Mental Health Services for Alliance Medi-Cal Members can help children, teens, and adults improve quality of life by connecting them with a supportive mental health professional.
 Call 855-765-9700 24/7.
 For emergencies, call 911.